Skip to Calculator

 Wide backing fabric eliminates the center seam and uses dramatically less yardage.
 At 108 inches wide, a 90-inch-wide quilt needs only one panel width.

-Three yards of 108-inch backing fabric versus nine yards of 44-inch fabric.
-The wide backing typically costs more per yard, but the total cost is often comparable — and you gain time not sewing the backing seam.
-Our [guide to fabric bolt widths](/blog/fabric-bolt-widths-explained) covers where to buy wide backing and what to look for.
+Three yards of 108-inch backing versus nine yards of 44-inch fabric.
+Wide backing usually costs more per yard, but the total cost is often comparable, and you save the time you'd spend sewing the backing seam.
+Our guide to fabric bolt widths covers where to buy wide backing and what to look for.

 Option 3: Horizontal Seams